Report: Pre-Majority Unionism

 Unions should consider how this tactic could be revived and used much more often in the right circumstances.

 More commonly used in the past, recognition strikes can be a powerful strategy.
 As with other strikes, there’s a risk that the employer may try to replace the workers with scabs.
 Labor law unfortunately allows in most cases for the temporary or permanent replacement of striking workers.
-However, unions should consider how this tactic could be revived and used much more often in the right circumstances.
-The Cornell Labor Action Tracker 2021 Annual Report identified 19 strikes that had union recognition as a demand.
+However, unions should consider how the recognition strike tactic could be revived and used much more often in the right circumstances.
+The Cornell Labor Action Tracker 2023 Annual Report identified 13 strikes that had union recognition as a demand.

 What the Future May Hold: “Members-Only” Bargaining

-There is an argument, advanced by law professor Charles Morris and others, that the NLRA should allow for “members-only” collective bargaining.
-This means that any group of workers should be able to form a union, without an election, and demand contract bargaining from their employer for their members only.
+There is an argument advanced by law professor Charles Morris in the book “The Blue Eagle at Workand others that the NLRA should allow for “members-only” collective bargaining.
+This means that any group of workers should be able to form a union without an election and demand contract bargaining from their employer for their members only.

 This was a more common occurrence in the pre-NLRA era, but NLRB practice evolved fairly quickly to exclude this possibility.
 Reclaiming this right would take a prolonged fight by the labor movement, a friendly NLRB, and overcoming the inevitable challenges in court.
 There may also be the problem of the formation of company-friendly members-only unions.
-(See debates about members-only bargaining here and here.)
+(See “Proposals” in Further Resources and debates about members-only bargaining here and here.)